ctrlplusb/easy-peasy/website/docs/docs/tutorial/using-actions-to-update-state.md

 })
 ```

 Woah!
 Far more verbose, and harder to grok!
-That being said, if the mutation based API absolutely offends you feel free to use this immutable form. 👍
+That being said, if you prefer this immutable form you can disable the immer-based mutation form by setting the `disableImmer` [configuration](/docs/api/store-config) of the [createStore](/docs/api/create-store).
+You would then have to return new immutable state within your action handlers as you would within a standard Redux reducer.

 Next up let's learn how to dispatch our [actions](/docs/api/action) from our components.